This week’s blog is about getting to know the DP and Editor of the upcoming fan production, Melbourne.

 Therefore, easy question tells me about your history with Star Trek.

 Matt) I grew up with the Star Trek movies (along with Star Wars mind you) and really loved them!

 The Voyage Home was always a favourite of mine then, and still is to this date, next to First Contact!
 Star Trek means to me what I think the show intended, to be a better version of yourself.
 Be kind to everyone; collaborate with one another, to think about the better of everyone rather than being selfish.
 I think that is pretty cool.

-James) The Voyage home tbh is up there with Finial Frontier as my pet hates of Trek Movies lol, What about your favourite Star Trek series, easy to some hard for others since there has been as many series as there has been butter?
+James) The Voyage home tbh is up there with Final Frontier as my pet hates of Trek Movies lol, What about your favourite Star Trek series, easy to some hard for others since there have been as many series as there has been butter?

 Matt) My favourite series would be either TNG or Voyager!